In this article:

 Q. What is the tiers minimum purchase date?

-Tiers min purchase date (the date from which we include points/spend for tiers eligibility) is set when merchant click the Launch tiers button, not after the program have finished processing.
+Tiers min purchase date (the date from which we include points/spend for tiers eligibility) is set when the merchant clicks the Launch tiers button, not after the program has finished processing.

-Q. Is the approval period taken int account for the customer to move up/down the tier?
+Q. Is the approval period taken into account for the customer to move up/down the tier?